 The Ubuntu Linux and MacOS VM environments have

-common build tools and programming languages preinstalled, so you can
+common build tools and programming languages pre-installed, so you can

 every workflow.
-Agents provide full
+Agents provide you with full

-sudo access to you so you can install
+sudo access, so you can install

 additional software when needed.

 Agents can also use custom Docker containers to run your jobs.
-This is an alternative to using Semaphore VMs which gives you complete control over your CI/CD environment.
+This is an alternative to using Semaphore VMs, which gives you complete control over your CI/CD environment.